UCI Acceptance Rate: 29%

-Shortcuts to sections offered for UCI prospective students:
+Shortcuts to sections offered for UCI prospective students and UCI Acceptance Rate:

 Successful Applicant Profile

 - SAT/ACT Scores

 - Checklist of Application Requirements